By Sophie Olson

 The most surprising thing I have learnt from the mistakes I have made is that they were never mistakes at all.
 Each one was part of a journey and taught me what I needed to know before the third path became visible.

-In a nutshell, the most surprising things that I have learnt on this journey are;
+In a nutshell, the most important things that I have learnt on this journey are;

 How much one can endure.